The 3 Elements of making the best life decisions: Part 1

 This is a chapter from Rich Dad Engineer.

-In the previous chapter, I wrote about the moment I decided to say goodbye to the company I once loved working for.
-But I didn't know where I'd go next.
-In this chapter, I'll share the story of how my entrepreneurial journey started before my mind was ready.
-Using this story, I'd like to introduce three elements crucial for making life decisions.
-It enabled me to make the best decisions, and I hope it's helpful to you as well.
+After walking away from a company I once loved, I didn't know where I'd go next.
+In the following few chapters, I'll share the story of how my entrepreneurial journey started before my mind was ready.
+It was as though a force of the universe pulled me in.
+Through this story, I want to introduce three elements I’ve found crucial in making life-changing decisions.
+They’ve helped me make some of the best decisions in my life, and I hope it's helpful to you as well.

 I have made several life-defining decisions, including selecting a college, relocating from Japan to the United States, getting married, joining a startup, and starting my own business.
-I noticed that I went through a similar mental process with three key elements: calling, signs, and a trigger.
-Let me tell you my story, starting with the calling.
+I noticed a pattern in my mental process with three key elements: calling, signs, and a trigger.
+Let me begin with the first element: the calling.

-If you read the previous chapter, you remember that I was full of emotion.
-I was angry that I could not bring my daughter to the office.
+You may recall from the previous chapter that I was upset because I couldn't bring my daughter to the office.
 I was disheartened that the culture we had built at the startup was starting to disappear.

-However, such emotions themselves aren't enough to propel us towards a new direction.
+But emotion alone isn’t enough to guide us forward.
 We need to undergo a state of soul-searching, where the mind and heart engage in a tug-of-war.
-The mind is aware that our heart is not content, so it begins searching for a better place.
+The mind senses the heart’s unrest, and it begins searching for a better place.
 Perhaps you are feeling bored with your current job or are not seeing opportunities for career advancement.
-So, the mind will prompt you to look up job openings or schedule coffee appointments with old friends at different firms.
+So, the mind would prompt you to look up job openings or schedule coffee appointments with old friends at different firms.

 In my case, my mind took a reasonable step of searching for another startup.
 It had to be a startup.
 I knew I didn't fit in a large corporation.
 Before the startup, I worked for a Fortune 500 company as a software engineer.
 I performed well as a young engineer, but I couldn't tolerate the bureaucracy after working there for a little over four years.

 I had a meeting with one of the top leaders of Coinbase.
 I also met the data science team of Airbnb.
 It was long before they became publicly traded companies, and my life would have been very different if I had joined one of them with their stock options.
-It was a golden day for Silicon Valley startups, and my inbox was filled with invitations from other well-funded startups and even from top-tier venture capital firms, such as Greylock and Sequoia.
+It was the golden age of Silicon Valley startups.
+My inbox was filled with invitations from other well-funded startups and even from top-tier venture capital firms, such as Greylock and Sequoia.

 But how do I make it happen?
 The heart was unable to find the steps towards the calling.
 It's the mind's turn to fill the gap.
-Let's move on to the second element: The signs.
+That’s where the second element comes in: the signs

 💡 I'm curious.
 Have you ever lost sleep over a wild opportunity?
 What did you do with the idea?
 Did your reasoning mind shut it off, or did you go with the heart?
 What was your mental process?